puetzp/vec2checkd/doc/configuration.md

 0 or 1 | [UP] \<mapping\> is \<value\> | [UP] ready_workers is 8
 2 | [DOWN] \<mapping\> is \<value\> | [DOWN] ready_workers is 2

 This default output may be replaced by providing a string with placeholders in the plugin_output.
+Some placeholders may cause the processing of a mapping to fail if they cannot be evaluated, see column "fallible".
 Valid placeholders are:

-placeholder | description
+placeholder | description | fallible
 --- | ---
-$name | the name of the mapping
+$name | the name of the mapping | no
-$query | the configured PromQL query
+$query | the configured PromQL query | no
-$interval | the configured check interval
+$interval | the configured check interval | no
-$value | the result value as returened by the PromQL query
+$value | the result value as returened by the PromQL query | no
-$state | the resulting host/service state that was computed using thresholds, e.g. UP/DOWN and OK/WARNING/CRITICAL or UP/OK when n thresholds were defined
+$state | the resulting host/service state that was computed using thresholds, e.g. UP/DOWN and OK/WARNING/CRITICAL or UP/OK when n thresholds were defined | no
-$exit_status | the exit status that was computed using thresholds, e.g. 0/1/2 or 0 when no thresholds were defined
+$exit_status | the exit status that was computed using thresholds, e.g. 0/1/2 or 0 when no thresholds were defined | no
-$thresholds.warning | the warning Nagios range if one was configured
+$thresholds.warning | the warning Nagios range if one was configured | yes
-$thresholds.critical | the critical Nagios range if one was configured
+$thresholds.critical | the critical Nagios range if one was configured | yes
-$metric | the metric name of the PromQL query result vector if any
+$metric | the metric name of the PromQL query result vector if any | yes
-$labels.<label_name> | an arbitrary label value that is part of the PromQL query result vector
+$labels.<label_name> | an arbitrary label value that is part of the PromQL query result vector | yes

 Example: